 Do yourself a favor and take 1-hour to listen to this great Trail Runner Nation Podcast about fat burning and nutrition.

 In May 2013 I joined a running coaching and training program in LA called The Coyotes, by Jimmy Dean Freeman and Kate Martini Freeman, both very talented ultra runners.
 It motivated me a lot to run with a fun group of people and learn from everyone’s experiences.
 Finding others to run with makes it so much easier to get up at 5am and put your running shoes on.
 Twice a week I’d run with the Coyotes, then 2 to 3 times a week I’d run with local friends or alone in Long Beach.
 Here are the miles I ran in the last 5 months: May 160 miles, June 185 miles, July 184 miles, August 228 miles, Sept 297 miles, Oct taper 40 miles.
 A total of about 1100 miles in 5 months.
+See more specific run details on my Strava Account.
 The Nike Run Viking Contest (win a trip to Iceland ) helped push me to run many miles in September.

 HEART RATE MONITOR TRAINING

 Want Speed?
 Slow Down! was another inspiring article for me during my marathon training.
 I always thought I had to train at a faster pace to become a faster runner.
 This article mentions the importance of developing the aerobic base first, before attempting hard work.
 You get faster without the wear, tear and injury using a heart rate monitor as biofeedback device.